Join us on Thursday, 18 March 2021 for our second Atlanta International Poetry & Translation Festival.

 No RSVP or registration required

 As always, A Cappella Books, Atlanta’s oldest independent bookstore will be our official book sales partner for this event.
-We hope you’ll get a copies of Victoria’s and JC Reilly’s books.
+We hope you’ll get a copies of books by our featured poets.
 See the Book sales tab for more information, or search for the poets on their website.

-Due to the COVID-19 pandemic, the Poetry@Tech 2020-21 season is going virtual.
+As with our other events for the Poetry@TECH 2020-21 season, this event will be held virtually on BlueJeans.
 Which means, not only are our readings FREE and open to the public, as always, but you can attend them from anywhere in the world!

 We will use BlueJeans to live broadcast the readings.

-To attend the Poetry and Translation Festival on 18 March 2021, follow the instructions below.
+To attend the Atlanta International Poetry Festival and Translation Summit on 18 March 2021, follow the instructions below.
+The reading will begin at 4 pm Eastern Time, but our (virtual) doors open at 3:45 pm ET.

 Watch this space for more updates on the livestream links and scheduled start times.